 Fellowships are awarded at the University level on a competitive basis.
-Candidates must be nominated by the Philosophy Department, and in order to be considered for these fellowships, applicants’ materials must all be received by January 1.
+Candidates must be nominated by the Philosophy Department, and in order to be considered for these fellowships, applicants’ materials must all be received by the application deadline.

 For more information about fellowship nominations and awards, please visit the Office of Graduate & Professional Studies.